 Place garbage containers and bags and recycling bins at the curb.
 Do not place them behind or on top of snow banks.

-Vehicles without a residential parking permit that are parked on the street during an overnight parking ban will be ticketed and towed.
+Vehicles without a residential parking permit that are parked on the street during a parking ban will be ticketed and towed.

-When an overnight winter parking ban is made, the City issues a special advisory to the local media and posts it on ottawa.ca.
+When a winter weather parking ban is made, the City issues a special advisory to the local media and posts it on ottawa.ca.
 The parking ban ends when snow clearing is completed and the City issues an advisory indicating that it has been lifted.

 Sign up for notifications

-Where to park during a winter overnight parking ban
+Where to park during a winter weather parking ban

-Residents can park at City parking garages during a winter overnight parking ban.
+Residents can park overnight at City parking garages during a winter weather parking ban.
 If you leave after the available overnight parking period ends, you will have to pay the regular parking rate for your stay.

-City parking garages available during winter overnight parking bans
+City parking garages available during winter weather parking bans

 210 Gloucester Street